MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementTermAndConditionAcceptanceStatuses.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphTermsAndConditionsAcceptanceStatus1>`: A termsAndConditionsAcceptanceStatus entity represents the acceptance status of a given Terms and Conditions (T&C) policy by a given user.
+BODYPARAMETER <IMicrosoftGraphTermsAndConditionsAcceptanceStatus1>: A termsAndConditionsAcceptanceStatus entity represents the acceptance status of a given Terms and Conditions (T&C) policy by a given user.
 Users must accept the most up-to-date version of the terms in order to retain access to the Company Portal.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`:
   - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
   - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
   - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions1>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`:
     - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.